awsdocs/aws-systems-manager-user-guide/doc_source/monitoring.md

 # Monitoring AWS Systems Manager<a name="monitoring"></a>

 Monitoring is an important part of maintaining the reliability, availability, and performance of AWS Systems Manager and your AWS solutions\.
-You should collect monitoring data from all parts of your AWS solution so that you can more easily debug a multipoint failure if one occurs\.
+You should collect monitoring data from all parts of your AWS solution so that you can debug a multipoint failure if one occurs\.
 But before you start monitoring Systems Manager, create a monitoring plan that includes answers to the following questions:
 + What are your monitoring goals?
 + What resources will you monitor?
 + How often will you monitor these resources?